mahogny/collagene/README.md

 * Features
    * In different directions and colors
    * Automatic finding of ORFs

-   TODO: automatic fitting of features
+   * Automatic fitting of features

 * Data import/export